End of Incentives hurt independent China auto brands

 GM is opening 120 sales outlets only for the Baojun sedan that is made at its mini-van venture in south China.

-Nissan Motor (7201.T) and Honda Motor (7267.T) are also counting on locally produced Everus and Venucia, respectively, to gain market share in lower-tier cities.
+Nissan Motor and Honda Motor are also counting on locally produced Everus and Venucia, respectively, to gain market share in lower-tier cities.

 SURVIVAL OF THE FITTEST